The various route to climb Mount Kenya.

-This route provides the easiest and most scenic access to the Northern side of the central peaks, which include Batia, Nelion and Lenana.
+This route provides the easiest and most scenic access to the Northern side of the central peaks, which include Batia, Nelion, and Lenana.
 The track is 15 km from Nanyuki town heading towards Meru.
-This routes has a lot of advantages that makes it more favorable and comfortable.
+This route has a lot of advantages that make it more favorable and comfortable.

 - It lies on the northwestern side of Mt.
-Kenya, and generally escapes some rainfall, making it drier than other routes most time of the year.
+Kenya, and generally escapes some rainfall, making it drier than other routes most times of the year.